 Tom and I celebrated our 29th wedding anniversary this week.
 It’s true, that during those 29 years I’ve had no time off for good behavior, but then again neither has Tom.
 LOL Along the way Tom has logged a lot of miles with me on behalf of RNs, Certified Legal Nurse Consultants and Vickie Milazzo Institute.

 We are bombarded with thousands of messages and communications in a single day.
 So how can you possibly stay in the mind of attorney-clients who are bombarded with clients calling, staffers vying for their attention, email, texts and social media following them everywhere?

 If you’re a busy legal nurse consultant who’s using Windows® 10 you’ve probably noticed that the “out of the box” installation is pretty noisy.
 It’s like babysitting a two-year-old.
 There are noises, or more properly sound alerts, when Windows goes to sleep, when it wakes, when programs open or close.
 Then there are noises for reminders, incoming email, outgoing email and, sometimes it seems, just random noises to amuse itself or whenever it feels neglected or ignored.

-If you missed my Video Webinar, Certified Legal Nurse Consultants Reveal Their Success Strategies, you can view it now.
+If you missed my Video Webinar, CLNC® Consultants Discuss the Different Ways They Use Their Legal Nurse Consulting Certification you can view it now.